|

 occasion cannot be too much admired.
 There was nothing in the performance

 which could raise a blush to the cheek of the most fastidious.
+We must not conclude this article without giving due praise

 to the various committees for the manner in which the affair was conducted.